rhamenator/ai-scraping-defense/docs/architecture.md

 ## Core Components

 - **Nginx Proxy:** The public-facing entry point for all traffic.
 It uses Lua scripting for high-performance initial request filtering, such as checking against a blocklist in Redis.
 Suspicious requests are asynchronously forwarded to the AI Service for deeper analysis.
+- **Traefik Router:** Provides internal load balancing for the optional local LLM containers.
+The Docker provider automatically discovers containers with Traefik labels, and the `llama3` and `mixtral` services assign routing rules and weights to distribute traffic.

 - **Python Services:** A collection of specialized microservices that form the "brain" of the system.
 All Python services are built from a single, unified `Dockerfile` to ensure consistency and reduce build times.